 Muay Thai Institute The Muay Thai Institute was established with the goal of preserving and promoting the art of Muay Thai and making it accessible to all.
 The Institute, which is located in Rangsit, just north of Bangkok International Airport, offers accredited training courses for boxers, instructors and referees buy viagra new zealand online.
 Opened in 1997, the Institute is run by a professional team of Muay Thai instructors, promoters and officials.
 Its staff instructors are all former champions, hold at least a bachelor’s degree in physical education, and speak English.
 Graduates will receive a certificate recognized by the Thai Ministry of Education and the World Muay Thai Council.
 Since its opening, the school has trained hundreds of amateurs and professionals.
 Students have come from Australia, France, Germany, Italy, Japan, New Zealand, Spain, Sweden, the U.K., and other parts of the world.
 Thai students, many of the girls and young women, also come for recreational and professional courses.

-The Fundamental Muay Thai Program consists of Basic, Intermediate, Advanced and Professional levels and takes 120 days to complete.
-The program was designed to provide students with the historical and cultural background to Muay Thai as well as the physical skills and fitness training.
+The Fundamental Muay Thai Program consists of Basic, Intermediate, Advanced, and Professional levels and takes 120 days to complete.
+The program was designed to provide students with the historical and cultural background to Muay Thai as well as physical skills and fitness training.
 The course includes a study tour to Bangkok’s major stadiums, so students can experience the real thing live.